ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 ## Using the Hub with JMRI

+JMRI releases prior to 5.11 only work with the UDP protocol; make sure that you copied `UDP-CAN.py` to `/pyboard/main.py` on the RPP hub before starting it.
+Releases 5.11 (predicted release date is June 2025) and higher will work with TCP.

 ![dialog box image](https://github.com/ghfbsd/pico_rocrail_can_tcp_gateway/blob/main/images/JMRI-control.png?raw=true)

 In the `Preferences->Connections` panel, press the `+` button to add the hub.